encode/django-rest-framework/docs/index.rst

 .. include:: ../examples/modelresourceexample/models.py
     :literal:

 Now that we've got some models and a urlconf, there's very little code to write.
-We'll create a :class:`.ModelResource` to map to instances of our models, and a top level :class:`.RootModelResource` to list the existing instance and to create new instances.
+We'll create a :class:`.ModelResource` to map to instances of our models, and a top level :class:`.RootModelResource` to list the existing instances and to create new instances.

 ``views.py``